 Todd Ringler, Secretary, is a scientist who develops advanced computer models to better understand the impacts of global climate change.
 He received his Ph.D from Cornell University in 1996 in Atmospheric Sciences, then joined the Research Faculty in the Atmospheric Sciences department at Colorado State University from 1996 to 2006.
 Since 2006 he has been a member of the Climate, Ocean and Sea-Ice Modeling team at Los Alamos National Laboratory helping to improve the global climate system models used to predict the impacts of greenhouse gas emissions.
 He is currently involved in a wide range of projects intended to better understand the impacts of climate change in the western United States, including a project analyzing climate-change impacts on the Santa Fe Municipal Watershed.
 Todd's first connection to nature came through endless hours of hiking, hunting and fishing in the Appalachian Mountains as a boy.
 While at Cornell University he became a Senior Instructor in the Outdoor Education program teaching Outdoor Leadership and Natural History courses.
 He continued his work in outdoor education at Colorado State University teaching rock climbing, ice climbing and mountaineering courses.
 Since moving to Santa Fe he has somehow found time to take up the pastime of ultra-distance trail running in between being a dad, husband and scientist.
 He is continually inspired by the opportunities that we have to protect, restore and, ultimately, learn from the vast landscapes and ecosystems of the western United States.
 He joined the Board in 2010.

-Shannon Larsen, Treasurer, is President of the Global Knowledge Initiative, a global science advocacy organization based in Washington, DC.
+Shannon Larsen, Treasurer, is an independent consultant based in California's Bay Area.
 She is the former Vice-President for Development and Corporate Relations directing SFI's fund development efforts and the Business Network, a corporate-affiliates program of 55 major corporations.
 She also directed the Institute’s International Program, an outreach and advocacy program to support cutting-edge science in developing countries.
 Prior to SFI she worked in Asia for nine years in refugee and environmental planning roles.
 She received her BA from Lewis and Clark College and her Masters and PhD from Cornell in Environmental Planning.
 While a student at Cornell, she interned at the Environmental Strategies and Economics Group in the EPA Office of Air Quality Practice and Standards.
 Her academic interests focused on the secondary effects of the Clean Water Act and the Clean Air Act in fostering economic growth through a clean environment.
 She is a member the Advisory Boards of the Center for Advanced Studies in Biodiversity, Santiago Chile, Instituto de Sistemas Complejos de Valparaiso, Chile and CeiBa Institute for Complex Systems in Colombia.

 Jess Alford has been a board member since 1998 and served as Vice President 1999-2008.
 Raised in Paris, Texas, and a graduate of the University of Texas, Jess was a pilot in the Air Force for three years before beginning his career as an advertising photographer in Dallas.
 He received numerous awards including the CLIO award for creative excellence.
 Jess served on the board for the Texas Committee on Natural Resources in the 1980s and also on the board of the Natural Area Preservation Association.
 Jess coauthored, as photographer, Realms of Beauty: The Wilderness Areas of East Texas.
 He remains an avid photographer, now of birds in the wild, and is a major contributor to WildEarth Guardians’ publications.